Black Coffee: 10 Health Benefits & 6 Side Effects

 Caffeine binds to the same receptors as the body’s own substance adenosine, which prevents the release of invigorating and activating messenger substances.

-Drinking coffee not infrequently causes sweating – especially in sensitive individuals.
+Drinking coffee causes sweating – and this is not an infrequent occurrence, especially in sensitive individuals.
 The reason for this is the effect on the central nervous system.
 Caffeine leads to an increased provision of energy in the body, for example, by increasing the pumping capacity of the heart and blood pressure.

 This in turn results in the activation of the sweat glands.
 If you suffer a lot from the diaphoretic effect, you can limit your consumption or resort to decaffeinated coffee.